 For its part, the National Council for the Evaluation of Social Development Policy (CONEVAL) establishes that close to 12 million Mexicans live in extreme poverty, most of whom live in marginalized rural areas, that is, 1 out of every 12 Mexicans is in this situation, where access to water and sanitation is not a reality.
 The majority of this population must carry water to their homes, a task that is mainly carried out by women and children.

-Added to this are the effects that climate change, year after year, increasingly affects water resources by affecting the hydrological cycle, mainly through floods and droughts, which affects entities that concentrate 62% of the population.
+Added to this are the effects that climate change, year after year, increasingly affects water resources by affecting the hydrological cycle, mainly through floods and droughts, which affect entities that concentrate 62% of the population.
 CONAGUA points out that 24% of the country's municipalities register high and very high climate vulnerability.

 All these data, together with the contamination of water bodies, unregulated urban growth, increased demand, lack of land use planning, and lack of awareness in the use and care of the resource, represent an alert on how these impacts also affect human health, the fight against poverty, food security, productive activities and energy production, and the health of ecosystems.

-This has become even clearer and more evident in light of the pandemic we are facing, which has once again made clear the importance of water and the need for the entire population to have access to water in adequate quantity and quality for the care of their health.
+This has become even more evident in light of the pandemic we are facing, which has once again made clear the importance of water and the need for the entire population to have access to water in adequate quantity and quality for the care of their health.

 This is why it is so important that the PNH is proposing the urgent need to establish the appropriate mechanisms that contribute to achieving the Human Right to Water and Sanitation for the entire population and, on the other hand, that water is definitively given the highest hierarchy in the country's public policies, given its cross-cutting and multi-sectoral scope.